Notary Services Glossary beginning with L

 An individual who is a member in good standing with the Law Society of British Columbia.

-Documents that need to be notarized in Canada for use abroad must go through a process known as "authentication and legalization".
+Documents that need to be notarized in Canada for use abroad must go through a process known as Apostille certification.
+This is because Canada is a signatory of the 1961 Hague Apostille convention.
+However, other countries that are not members of this Apostille convention must use the older "authentication and legalization" method.
 Once this is done, the notarized document becomes legal and valid in the foreign jurisdiction.
 Essentially, the process confirms the registration of the lawyer or notary in their respective governing body, and verifies their signature and seal as "authentic".
-This process is known as Apostille certification in other countries, but in Canada it is called Authentication and Legalization.
+Interestingly, the authentication and legalization must still be used in Canada if a document is being sent to another country that is not a member of the Hague Apostille convention.

 For a more detailed explanation about apostilles, and the authentication and legalization process, please read the article we wrote on this subject.
-An authentication certificate is also known as a 'notary flag' in certain jurisdictions.
 Legalization is also known as 'superlegalization' in some jurisdictions.

 Please see 'Consent To Travel', or for further detail, read the article we wrote on Consent to Travel for Minors.